-There is much discussion of love, and more specifically, the love between dog and owner.
-Buck feels more for Thornton than he ever has for a human before – including when he was leading the good life back in sunny California.
+There's much discussion of love—more specifically, the love between dog and owner.
+Buck feels more for Thornton than he ever has for a human before—including when he was leading the good life back in sunny California.

 He shows his love by biting Thornton gently.

-Remember Buck’s feelings of transience?
-Well he does, too, and he is afraid Thornton will leave him.
+Remember Buck’s feelings regarding the transience of things?
+Well he does, too, and he's afraid Thornton will leave him.
 He therefore refuses to let the man out of his sight.

 He starts hearing this same "call from the wild;" he has this yearning to go live in the woods and hunt and howl.